-The procedure itself takes 15-30 minutes.
+The procedure itself takes 10-20 minutes.
 It is a day case, meaning no overnight stay is required.
 An Anaesthetist will provide sedation and monitor you during the procedure.

-The procedure is performed in the operating room with fluoroscopy (X-ray) and/or ultrasound to ensure accurate needle placement.
+The procedure is performed in the operating room with fluoroscopy (X-ray) to ensure accurate needle placement which is placed past the sacrococcygeal junction to the location of the Ganglion Impar.

-Specialized equipment including the radiofrequency needle, probe and radiofrequency machine is used to heat the needle to a temperature of 42 degrees.
+Specialized equipment including the radiofrequency needle, proble and radiofrequency machine is used to heat the needle to a temperature of 42 degrees.
 The nerve is pulsed with radiofrequency waves and local anaesthetic with steroid is injected following the nerve ablation.

 The local anaesthetic provides immediate pain relief, whereas the pulsed radiofrequency and steroid may take several weeks to provide sustained pain relief.
 Pain relief usually lasts between 6-12 months.
+The procedure can be repeated if your pain returns.